Gilles Mbang Ondo: Sandnes Ulf

-On 1 January 2012, he signed a six-month contract with another Tippeligaen club, Sandnes Ulf.
+On 1 January 2012, Mbang Ondo signed a six-month contract with another Tippeligaen club, Sandnes Ulf.
 He made his first appearance for the club and scored his first goal on 26 March 2012 in a 2–2 draw against Viking FK.
 He scored 2 goals in 13 appearances in the 2012 Tippeligaen.

 Al-Nejmeh

-In January 2013, he again moved out of France and this time to West Asia and more accurately to Lebanon where he signed a six-month contract with Al-Nejmeh SC.
+In January 2013, Mbang Ondo again moved out of France and this time to West Asia and more accurately to Lebanon where he signed a six-month contract with Al-Nejmeh SC.
 He made his Lebanese Premier League debut and scored his first goal on 16 February 2013 in a 3–2 win over Shabab Al-Ghazieh.
 He scored 4 goals in 9 appearances in the 2012–13 Lebanese Premier League and helped his side secure the 2nd position in the competition and also helped them earn a spot in the 2014 AFC Cup.

 Al-Taawon

-In late 2013, he again made a move out of France and this time to the Middle East and more accurately to the United Arab Emirates where he signed a one-year contract with Ras al-Khaimah-based, Al-Taawon C.S.
+In late 2013, Mbang Ondo again made a move out of France and this time to the Middle East and more accurately to the United Arab Emirates where he signed a one-year contract with Ras al-Khaimah-based, Al-Taawon C.S.
 Club.
 He made his UAE First Division debut and scored his first goal on 9 November 2013 in a 6–1 loss against Fujairah-based, Al-Oruba.
 He scored 15 goals in 21 appearances in the 2013–14 edition of the competition which also included a hat-trick on 20 March 2014 in a 3–0 win over Al-Rams Club.